ichiro-its/guide/documentation-guide/sphinx-guide/build-documentation.rst

 Build Documentations Using Sphinx
 =================================

-This section will explain a guide on building documentation from a :ref:`Sphinx <sphinx-guide>` project.
+This section will explain a guide on building documentations from a :ref:`Sphinx <sphinx-guide>` project.

 .. seealso::